 Contact Joanna E. White

-RN Nurse Residency Programs: Are you a new graduate registered nurse?
-VA Connecticut Health Care System is a great place to begin your career.
-We have two nurse residency programs for new graduate nurses: - Post-Baccalaureate Registered Nurse Residency Program (PB-RNR) and – RN Transition-to-Practice (RNTTP)
+The VA Connecticut Health Care System (VACTHS) is home to two entry-to-practice RN residency programs for new graduates: the Post-Baccalaureate RN Residency Program (PB-RNR) and the RN Transition-to-Practice Program (RN-TTP).

-Our nurse residency programs include didactic and precepted clinical experiences.
-These experiences are designed to provide the new graduate RN opportunities to effectively transition to competent professional nurses, with focus on developing effective decision-making skills, incorporating evidence into practice, supporting clinical leadership at point of care, and promoting life-long learning and resilience in nursing practice.
-You will practice collaboratively in an inter-professional model and gain an integrated perspective of nursing leadership and the VA healthcare system.
+Both programs include didactic and precepted clinical experiences.
+These experiences are designed to provide new graduates with opportunities to effectively transition to competent professional nurses, with emphasis on developing effective decision-making skills, incorporating evidence into practice, supporting clinical leadership at point of care, and promoting life-long learning and resilience in nursing practice.
+They will practice collaboratively in an inter-professional model and gain an integrated perspective of nursing leadership and the VA healthcare system.

-• Participate in a comprehensive evidence-based practice program supported by VA Nurse Scientists with the completion of an Evidence-Based Practice Scholarly Project
+PB-BNR Trainees are assigned a preceptor for 12 months with shared assignment and participate in a comprehensive evidence-based practice program supported by VA Nurse Scientists with the completion of an Evidence-Based Practice Scholarly Project.

 • Valuable experience developing and growing your RN skills and knowledge alongside expert colleagues

-• Annual stipend and benefits, no required night shift, weekends, or holidays!
+• Annual stipend and benefits with no required night shift, weekends, or holidays

 • Structured mentoring opportunities

-• Enhance clinical and leadership skills in a variety of clinical settings
+• Enhanced clinical and leadership skills in a variety of clinical settings

-• Understand the continuum of care across the entire healthcare system
+• In-depth understanding of the continuum of care across the entire healthcare system

 • Veteran-centered practice environment to Care for Those Who Have Served Us